SAP-samples/teched2025-DA260/exercises/ex1/README.md

 ## Step 19

-Select **Integer**
+Select **Integer** data type.

-Choose to convert to Integer.
-You can leave the conversion format alone.

 Click **OK**.

+It may take a few minutes to complete the conversion.

 ![Step 19](images/Teched2025-DA260_Ex1_22.png)